April 14, 2021

-Rubinsky graduated from Tulane University with a BSM in psychology and marketing, as well as Washington University in St. Louis with a MSW in violence and injury prevention.
+Rubinsky graduated from Tulane University with a BSM in psychology and marketing, as well as Washington University in St. Louis with an MSW in violence and injury prevention.
 They have worked in the field of sexual and relationship violence prevention for the past six years.

-In addition to working in non-profits, Rubinsky has worked as a consultant providing education, resources, and advice to individuals, communities, and companies in Texas; Washington, D. C.; Louisiana; Missouri and Mississippi.
+In addition to working in non-profits, Rubinsky has worked as a consultant providing education, resources, and advice to individuals, communities, and companies in Texas; Washington, D. C.; Louisiana; Missouri, and Mississippi.

 Rubinksy’s interest is in violence prevention, sexual health, relationships, LGBTQ+ identities, and restorative justice.
 They believe that all oppression is connected and fighting to end sexual violence must include ending all types of violence.